rehierl/node-tree-outliner/88-todos.md

 is that loop sufficient? -
 i.e. with regards to implicit associations -
 -> in 3-8-1-implementation

 **TODO**
+add the term "structural integrity"?

+**TODO**
+proof that a path in `SN{+}` exists for each path in `S{+}N` - and by that, proof that those paths allow to make the same statements - this would confirm the conclusions drawn from the initially defined `SN{+}` paths. that is, because the corresponding statements can then also be derived from the `S{+}N` paths - this would suggest/indicate that the design is in itself consistent - this would also serve as a formal basis for 2D/3D height maps - what is there to proof? -> each node is associate with a section - the root node is associated with the universal section - -> continue 3-5-3-levels-of-implicitness

+**TODO**
 an algorithm can in principle start at any node -